XuewenWangUGA/USAT/README.md

  <br/>

 Sequences of selected allele haplotypes from multiple DNA sources can be compared in an alignment view, and the asterisk is for 100% consistence between/among alleles (Fig 5.).
+The locus name and allele size and sample name will be joint by "_" and displayed as the aligned sequence ID.

 ![seqComp](Comp_HG002_003.png)  Fig 5.
  <br/>